-Natural climate solutions require major changes to the way the UK manages both its land and seas.
-On land - the focus of this report - in the past agricultural subsidies have led to much of our farmland being ecologically impoverished, with hedgerows destroyed, accelerated losses of topsoil, overgrazing of our uplands and ongoing reductions in wildlife from birds to amphibians to insects.
+Natural climate solutions require major changes to the way the UK manages its land.
+In the past, supported by agricultural subsidies, much of our farmland has been ecologically impoverished, with hedgerows destroyed, accelerated losses of topsoil, overgrazing of our uplands and ongoing reductions in wildlife from birds to amphibians to insects.
 Our peat bogs, which should be a global treasure, have been drained, burned, ploughed and otherwise degraded and as a result are emitting millions of tonnes of CO2 per year into the atmosphere instead of sequestering it.

-The UK's exit from the European Union has led to changes to our agricultural subsidy regime - offering a rare and significant opportunity to design a system that improves on the EU Common Agricultural Policy (CAP) in delivering a more sustainable approach to food production on British farms, as well as better outcomes for wildlife and broader landscape ecology.
+The UK's exit from the European Union would make change to the agricultural subsidy regime inevitable, and this change offers a rare and significant opportunity to design a system that improves on the CAP in delivering a more sustainable approach to food production on British farms as well as better outcomes for wildlife and broader landscape ecology.
 Rewilding is a major part of this opportunity.